Composable security of delegated quantum computation: Reduction to local criteria

 \begin{proof} In this proof, we use several times the following simple equality.
 For two states $\rho = \proj{0} \tensor \rho_0 + \proj{1} \tensor \rho_1$ and $\sigma = \proj{0} \tensor \sigma_0 + \proj{1} \tensor \sigma_1$, we have

-In \remref{rem:sa.ind} we combined the conditions of blindness and the independence of the verifiability mechanism into one new formula, \eqnref{eq:sa.ind.rem}.
-It is thus sufficient to prove that if \eqnref{eq:sa.ind.rem} and \eqnref{eq:sa.v.td}, are satisfied for any pure product initial state $\psi_{AR_1} \tensor \psi_{R_2B}$, then we have blind verifiability, i.e., for some $\cF^{\ok}$ and $\cF^{\err}$.
+In \remref{rem:sa.ind} we combined the conditions of local\-/blindness and the new condition of independent local\-/verifiability into one new formula, \eqnref{eq:sa.ind.rem}.
+It is thus sufficient to prove that if \eqnref{eq:sa.ind.rem} and \eqnref{eq:sa.v.td}, are satisfied for any pure product initial state $\psi_{AR_1} \tensor \psi_{R_2B}$, then we have local\-/blind\-/verifiability, i.e., for some $\cF^{\ok}$ and $\cF^{\err}$.

 Since $\sket{\err}$ is orthogonal to any valid output, both the RHS of \eqnref{eq:sa.lem.bv} and LHS (given in \eqnref{eq:sa.ind.final}) are a linear combination of orthogonal states on the same subspaces.
 And thus by \eqnref{eq:sa.lem.tool}, to show that \eqnref{eq:sa.lem.bv} holds for some $\delta$, it is sufficient to find maps $\cF^{\ok}$ and $\cF^{\err}$, and $\delta_1$ and $\delta_2$ with $\delta_1 + \delta_2 = \delta$, such that